james-westwood/govcookiecutter/{{ cookiecutter.repo_name }}/docs/contributor_guide/writing_accessible_documentation.md

 the impact of the 2018 requirements][govuk-accessibility]

-We use the following checklist to determine how accessible our documentation is, when rendered as a website using Sphinx.
+We use the following checklist to determine how accessible our documentation is, when rendered as a website using mkdocs.

 - [check the website against the WAVE Web Accessibility Evaluation Tool][wave]
 - check that link text is descriptive